sunfounder/pidog/docs/source/hardware/cpn_battery.rst

 * **Middle**: To balance the voltage between the two cells and thus protect the battery.
 * **GND**: Negative battery terminal.

 This is a custom battery pack made by SunFounder consisting of two 18650 batteries with a capacity of 2000mAh.
-The connector is PH2.0-5P, which can be charged directly after being inserted into the shield.
+The connector is PH2.0-5P, which can be charged directly after being inserted into the Robot HAT.

 **Features**